 Eva’s son, David, was afflicted by polio as a young boy, but nevertheless managed to become a playboy and a globetrotter.
 The book tells the story of how he and his two daughters, Annelise and Tove, managed to escape to Sweden (hidden in the coal bunker of a Danish cargo ship leaving from the port of Copenhagen), their life as refugees, the two young women’s work – and personal growth – in the Danish Brigade (DANFORCE), their return to Denmark, and what they brought with them.

 The story of Eva and her family is a red thread that unites Jewish history in Denmark and Europe (Eva’s family originated in Germany and had connections in Scotland), the history of the modernization of European societies and culture in the late 19th century, and the history of the Holocaust.

-The Danish version of the book, En sten for Eva - Bogense 1855-Theresienstadt 1943, is scheduled for publication by Gads Forlag on 1 October 2022.
+The Danish version of the book, En sten for Eva - Bogense 1855-Theresienstadt 1943, was published by Gads Forlag on 30 September 2022.

 Sample pages from the Danish book